Yusics/website/content/home/teaching.md

 +++

-I am a teaching assistant for the following course at National Taiwan University:
+I am a teaching assistant for the following courses at National Taiwan University:

 - CSIE5431 : Applied Deep Learning
 - CommE5045: Machine Learning and Having It Deep and Structured